History of Clay

 There are indications that homo erectus and homo neanderthalensis used ochres mixed with water and different types of mud to cure wounds, to soothe irritations, as a method of skin cleaning, etc. This might be due to their mimicking animals, many of which instinctively use minerals for such purposes.

 The first written reference known to exist upon the use of “stones,” and a description of their mineral benefits, dates to Rome, 60 BC.
 Throughout ancient history, clay has been used topically for soothing the skin, as well as internally for gastrointestinal issues.
-Aristotle (384–322 BC) made the first reference to the deliberate eating of earth, soil, or clay by humans (for therapeutic and religious purposes).
+Aristotle (384–322 BC) made the first reference to the deliberate eating of clay, earth, or soil by humans (for therapeutic and religious purposes).
 Later, Marco Polo described how in his travels he saw Muslim pilgrims cure fevers by ingesting “pink earth”.
 This practice is still followed in certain countries and communities for therapeutic purposes, or even to relieve famine.

 Some uses of clay throughout ancient history include: